sebasneuron/sebasneuron/README.md

   </a>
 </p>

-## About me
+## About

-I'm a senior Web3 engineer and full‑stack developer focused on high‑impact blockchain products and AI‑augmented experiences.
-I ship secure smart‑contract systems, performant dApps, and polished UIs with a strong emphasis on reliability, scalability, and developer ergonomics.
+I build Web3 products and full‑stack apps—smart contracts, dApps, and UIs.
+I care about things actually working in production and not being a pain to maintain.
+Also do a fair bit with AI: agents, pipelines, and tooling around on-chain data and execution.

-## Web3 and AI focus
+## What I work with

 - **Chains:** Solana, EVM (Ethereum + L2s), Sui, Hyperliquid, Bitcoin, XRP, MetaverseX
-- **Smart‑contract languages:** Rust, Move, Solidity
+- **Contracts:** Rust, Move, Solidity
-- **Product areas:** DeFi, DAO, perpetuals, launchpads, gaming (P2E/NFT), trading infra
+- **Product stuff:** DeFi, DAOs, perpetuals, launchpads (KYC/vesting), P2E/NFT games, trading infra
-- **AI:** on‑chain agents, data pipelines, strategy automation, conversational tooling
+- **AI:** on-chain agents, data pipelines, strategy automation, chat-style controls for dApps

 ## Tech stack